willthames/octopress/source/_posts/2014-05-19-race-report-the-north-face-100km.markdown

 I still wasn't feeling 100% better on the Friday, and I found the slight incline from the parking to registration at the race start really affected my breathing.
-However, it
-was also very cold, and I was suffering a little from pre-race nerves.
+However, it was also very cold, and I was suffering a little from pre-race nerves.

-Race registration, for me, in 2014, was amazing.
+Race registration, for me, in 2014, was amazingly efficient.
 I got to registration at 7pm and by 7:02 I was registered and by 7:04 I had the goodie bag.
 Unfortunately I then had to stick around another 30 minutes until compulsory race briefing which started late and ran long.
 I should have grabbed a seat before it started